pixiv/three-vrm/CONTRIBUTING.md

 ## Basic rules of the repository

-- Be respectful to contributor of this repository, or sometimes [Three.js](https://github.com/mrdoob/three.js/wiki/How-to-contribute-to-three.js) or [VRM spec](https://github.com/vrm-c/vrm-specification).
+- Be respectful to contributors of this repository, or sometimes [Three.js](https://github.com/mrdoob/three.js/wiki/How-to-contribute-to-three.js) or [VRM spec](https://github.com/vrm-c/vrm-specification).
 - Pull requests should not be toward `master` branch.
 Use `dev` branch as a base branch unless you have any specific reason.
 - Try to create a pull request per single patch or feature.
 - We are not bound of [Mr.doob's Code Style™](https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2) inside of `/src`, but you MUST follow the style inside of `/examples`
 - When you modified some API, make sure every example are working properly.

-## `typedefgen.js`

-`typedefgen.js` ( can be run via `yarn typedefgen` ) is a script that generates type definitions of GLTF and VRM schema automatically using [quicktype](https://quicktype.io/).
-However, names of each interfaces/enums are not good so you have to rename these names by your own hand.
-We usually don't have to generate these frequently.

 ## Syntax guidelines